weecology/lab-manual/Using-HiPerGator.md

 #PBS -l pmem=MEMORYmb

 #The length of time your script will run. again this can be a rough guess with some buffer time added.
+#If your script goes over this amount of time it will be killed.
 #PBS -l walltime=HOURS:MINUTES:SECONDS

 #Set the working directory of the job to your current working directory